 “A society without a vision for the future is a society without a soul.”

-Pieter Léon Vermeersch graduated in 2007 at the Sint-Lukas Art University in Brussels with the degree of Master in Visual Arts.
+Pieter Léon Vermeersch graduated in 2007 at the LUCA School of Arts in Brussels with the degree of Master in Visual Arts.

 In 2006 he won the Michel Leën Award, granted by the Creative Club of Belgium.
 This is the most important award in Belgium for students who study any field related to visual communication.

-After his studies Pieter is working as an independent designer and artist.
-In 2011 he followed a year long program in sculpture at the LUCA Art University to further enhance his skills.
+After his studies Pieter started working as an independent designer and artist.
+In 2011 he followed a year long program in sculpture at the LUCA School of Arts to further enhance his skills.

 Selected Art Shows

 - GOTH – Designing Darkness – Design Museum Den Bosch – “Real Fiction” is on display during 6 months – Netherlands – 2021

 - Orbem Novis – Morbee Gallery – Curator: Daan Rau.
 Trio Art Show with visual artists Pieter Léon Vermeersch, Rob Buelens and Hendrik Vermeulen.
 Knokke-Heist, 2021